 Clinicians starting patients on clozapine should advise recipients to remain physically active.

 Although prophylactic use to prevent clozapine-associated venous thrombosis of aspirin and statins has not been studied in patients receiving clozapine, aspirin has been shown to reduce the risk of venous thromboembolism in patients undergoing orthopedic surgery , and statins have been shown to reduce venous thromboembolism among individuals receiving chemotherapy for cancer .
 The routine use of these agents among individuals without contraindications may reduce risk of venous thromboembolism.
-(See "Benefits and risks of aspirin in secondary and primary prevention of cardiovascular disease" and "Statins: Actions, side effects, and administration".)
+(See "Statins: Actions, side effects, and administration" and "Aspirin in the primary prevention of cardiovascular disease and cancer".)

 Weight gain — Clozapine can cause significant weight gain [26-30].
 The average weight gain in a 10-year cohort study of clozapine was 30 pounds .
 While most weight gain occurs during the first 6 to 12 months, some patients continue to gain weight without reaching a plateau .
 Weight should be routinely monitored and behavioral interventions recommended if patients gain weight on clozapine.
 Metformin has been used to blunt antipsychotic-induced weight gain and improve insulin sensitivity .
 The benefits of added metformin, however, are lost when it is discontinued .
 (See "Pharmacotherapy for schizophrenia: Side effect management", section on 'Clinical management'.)